 Personal savings

-If you have sufficient savings, you can use that to cover legal expenses and paying outright, as long as you aren’t sacrificing other essentials.
-You may be able to mitigate the financial impact on your savings by organizing a manageable payment plan with your lawyer.
+Some clients choose to temporarily reduce discretionary spending, such as at retail outlets, to manage their legal costs more effectively.
+If you have sufficient savings, you can use that to cover legal expenses, provided you are not sacrificing other essentials.
+You may be able to mitigate the financial impact on your savings by organising a manageable payment plan with your lawyer.
 For example, some lawyers will defer payment until after the close of the case.

 Family loan

-You might consider approaching a family member for financial assistance, including paying outright.
+You might consider approaching a family member for financial assistance.
 This is a risky option because it can create complications in your relationship.
 To make it work, it’s vital to maintain open communication and clearly document in writing how much money is being loaned and how it will be repaid.

 Personal loans